 Using the bike’s gears is more complex and potentially initially more expensive but can pay off.
 Using gears generally means greater efficiency.
 Just as using gears on a conventional cycle does, using gears on an e-bike means less battery energy is used.
-How to use gears on an e-bike?
-Find out in this post.

-As a decent battery will increase the price of an electric bike, so will a decent engine.
+Easy tip: As a decent battery will increase the price of an electric bike, so will a decent engine.

 Other e-bike costs to consider

 Other costs elements in electric bikes are waterproofing, wiring, and the controller.